alcrene/publish-to-pypi/README.md

 This is needed for the splitting publication into separate "build" and "publish" workflows.
 The access token is used to allow the publish workflow to read the artifacts from the "build" workflow.
 See [download-artifact docs](https://github.com/actions/download-artifact?tab=readme-ov-file#download-artifacts-from-other-workflow-runs-or-repositories) and [issue discussion](https://github.com/actions/download-artifact/issues/172#issuecomment-1893955510).

-The suggestion below is to use a single token for PyPI publication, for simplicity.
-It is also possible to have separate tokens for each repo.

 GitHub docs:

 - [Configuration personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)